Discover what Christmas in France is Really Like ...

 Christmas Treats for Food Lovers

-If you are trying to watch your weight, then France at Christmas time is possibly not the best place to be!
+If you are trying to watch your weight, then France at Christmas time may not be the best place to be.
 There are so many wonderful foods available, it’s impossible to resist unless you have incredible willpower.
 Chocolate lovers will be delighted by the amazing displays of chocolate figures available in the Chocolateries and Patisseries at Christmas time.
-They are impressive as well as compulsively edible!
+They are impressive and compulsively edible!

-Traditionally the French Christmas meal is eaten after Midnight Mass on Christmas Eve.
-The menu usually includes roast turkey stuffed with chestnuts or roast goose and might also feature oysters, lobster, foie gras, venison and cheeses – all the most decadent and luxurious treats!
+Traditionally, the French Christmas meal is eaten after Midnight Mass on Christmas Eve.
+The menu usually includes roast turkey stuffed with chestnuts or roast goose and may also feature oysters, lobster, foie gras, venison, and cheeses – all the most decadent and luxurious treats.

 Christmas Markets